 lets you connect to a running Clojure program "remotely."

-This can mean over the internet, but for local development its just your machine.
+This can mean over the internet, but for local development it's just your machine.

 Justfile